Free shipping to continental U.S. on all orders. Shop Now!

-Courtney at @playroominspo helps her kids thrive by making sure they can blow off their “zoomie” energy, no matter the outdoor weather.
-“We live in Canada, which means we get lots of snow storms and it gets extremely cold – too cold for outdoor playgrounds.
+Courtney at @playroominspo helps her kids thrive by making sure they can blow off their “zoomie” energy with homemade indoor playground ideas, which aren’t dependent on the outdoor weather.
+“We live in Canada, which means we get lots of snow storms and it gets extremely cold — too cold for outdoor playgrounds.
 I love having active play ideas that are simple to set up to help get their wiggles out!”

-Courtney shared her favorite Nugget builds and ideas to keep your kids moving and creating.
+Courtney shared her favorite Nugget® builds and snowy day playtime ideas to keep your kids moving and creating.

 Active Play Idea #1: Brave an obstacle course

-Two children play on an obstacle course, complete with climbing triangle, stepping stones, and Nugget
+Two children play on an indoor obstacle course made of a Nugget play couch, climbing triangle, and stepping stones.

-How to build it: Use your Nugget triangle pillows as launch pads or hurdles.
+How to build a Nugget® obstacle course: Use your Nugget triangle pillows as launch pads or hurdles.
 Stepping stones are great for practicing balance — you could also use an old hand towel or painter’s tape to mark spots on your rug or floor.
 A Pikler triangle makes a great addition here for climbing.
 Don’t forget to finish the course with a somersault onto a Nugget cushion.

 Why Courtney’s kids love it: “My 4-year-old is loving somersaults and using the Nugget has made this much safer!
 He sets up the stepping stones himself and loves moving them around.
 This obstacle course is great because his little brother is able to have fun too.
 We are able to practice so many skills in one activity, such as jumping, leaping, climbing and balancing.
 They play with this for at least an hour, which is amazing!”